Crunchbase Review: Is It Worth the Investment?

 Where Crunchbase stops at discovery, ZoomInfo offers three paths for execution:

 GTM Workspace gives sellers one place where prioritized accounts, AI-drafted outreach, and deal execution converge.
-AI agents built on Anthropic's Claude handle account research, outreach generation, CRM updates, and signal monitoring.
-Customer results include Seismic's 54% productivity boost and 39% of pipeline attributed to ZoomInfo signals.
+AI agents handle account research, outreach generation, CRM updates, and signal monitoring.
+Sales teams using ZoomInfo's GTM Workspace reported 54% productivity gains and 11.5 hours saved per week on prospecting and outreach prep.
+(Seismic case study)

 GTM Studio gives marketers and RevOps teams an AI-powered canvas where audience definition, campaign orchestration, and pipeline measurement happen in natural language.
 Expansion plays that used to take 3 weeks now launch in 30 minutes.